marveldev/mealprep-month-planner/README.md

 # MealPrep Month Planner

 Plan a balanced month of meals from your own food library, then export or print clean weekly and monthly views.
 This project is built by [Teda.dev](https://teda.dev), the AI app builder for everyday problems, so you can get a production-ready planner without any setup.
+For Live view of the application visit: https://marveldev.github.io/mealprep-month-planner/app.html

 ## Features
 - Add foods and tag them for breakfast, lunch, dinner, and dessert